farlee2121/Ionide-Test-Explorer-RegressionTest/README.md

 # Test Cases

-## Test statuses
+Test Tree Structure
+- Expecto test lists create a hierarchy of test groups
+- Nested classes show as a hierarch of test groups
+  - i.e. we support both `.` and `+` separators in test fully qualified names
+- Both static and instance-based classes work for frameworks that support both (NUnit, XUnit)
+- Tests from C# projects are shown with the same expected behaviors, but no locations
+- Tests written with libraries we don't support code analysis for are displayed (i.e. MSTest)
+- Tests created indirectly display correctly (i.e. wrapping an expecto function)

+Build and project behaviors
+- Tests can be discovered with or without a solution file
+- Tests should be discovered from any project that has them
+- Tests should be discovered even if the project has never been built or tests ran

+Tests Statuses
-- All test resultstatuses should display
+- All test result statuses should display
   - success
   - error (and shows error)
   - skipped
 - Should show yellow while building
 - should show spinner while executing

-- Multiple test projects, shows tests from all projects
-- Working without a solution file, still discovers tests
+- Projects that fail to build show error (not failure)
+- I should be able to run any selection of tests and groups and only those tests display status updates

+Update behaviors
+- If we have code location
-- test projects not in solution file
+  - Renaming a test in code renames it in the explorer
-- Tests by unsupported test libraries (i.e. xunit) should show
-- Tests by supported libraries (expecto, nunit) should support all location-based features
-- Tests in C# project should show, but probably won't support location-based features
-- Run partial
-  - make sure other tests don't disappear
+  - removing the test from code removes it from the explorer
+  - adding a test in code adds it to the explorer in the right group
-- Start from clean project / tests never run
+  - Code-updated tests can be run as expected
-  - should still discover tests
+- Code locations should be preserved when refreshing the test list
+- Running a group will update child tests to reflect the current state in code (i.e. children added, removed, or renamed)
+- Warn the user if no tests are executed (i.e. the test no longer exists.
+Especially pertinent for tests without a code location)
-  - test what happens if only some test projects have been run
+- Refreshing the test list discovers added test projects
-- Trying to set location after tree creation (after langauge server catches up)
-- NUnit
-- Test list always updates / reflects newest test structure after test run
-  - may need to edit the Trx in a different editor, or just delete some items from the trx and make sure they show up again
-  - also make sure removed tests disappear
-- Can add a test project and the tests show up
-- Wrapped test methods i.e. `testProperty'` where I set standard config for testPropertyWithConfig and assign it to a shorter name
 - Run a subset of tests, exit and reopen vscode.
-All expected tests should still be present.
-(Test that we don't load from incomplete test result files)
+All expected tests should still be discovered.
+(Ensure that we don't load from incomplete test result files)

-- Nested test classes display with expected nesting (i.e. we support both `.` and `+` separators)
+Location-based features
+- Expecto locations are mapped
+- Nunit locations are mapped
+- Xunit locations are mapped
+- Tests with locations can
+  - display errors inline after a test run
+  - display gutter test actions (run, test status, etc)
+  - go to test / reveal in test explorer

+Test Results View
+- If I open the test console output.
+I see all errors failure and warnings, including tests without code locations
+- If I click on the test run.
+Errors, failures, and warnings should be shown, including tests without code locations
+- In the Test Results tree, errored tests (i.e. project doesn't compile) should show their error message
+- In the Test Results trees, failed tests should show their failure messages
+  - Failed tests without code locations should still display here

-- Simulate bottlenecks
+Simulate bottlenecks
 - large projects
 - slow tests
+  - Smaller test selections shouldn't be impacted
+  - (Unfortunately, there doesn't seem to be a way around this impacting test discovery)
 - complex build dependencies